-Among the wave of hemp-derived cannabinoids sweeping the country—delta 8 THC, delta-O THC, and delta-10 THC among them—few have eluded public understanding more than hexahydrocannabinol, commonly known as HHC.
-Googling the compound brings up a host of contradictory information: about its legality, its effects on the body, and even whether it occurs naturally in the cannabis plant.
+Among the wave of hemp-derived cannabinoids sweeping the country—delta-8 THC, delta-O THC, and delta-10 THC—few have eluded public understanding more than hexahydrocannabinol, commonly known as HHC.
+Googling the compound brings up contradictory information about its legality, effects on the body, and whether it occurs naturally in the cannabis plant.

-Making sense of HHC is complicated in part because it has only recently reached the market and only a handful of retailers are selling it, mostly in the form of vape carts.
-The cannabinoid offers lots of potential, however; don’t be surprised if you start hearing more about it soon.
+Making sense of HHC is complicated partly because it has only recently reached the market, and only a handful of retailers are selling it, mostly in vape carts.
+The cannabinoid offers lots of potential; don’t be surprised if you start hearing more about it soon.

-As state and federal agencies continue to ban delta-8 THC, the most popular hemp-derived cannabinoid, HHC offers a tiny bit more legal promise—and appeal—since it’s not actually a THC compound at all.
-It may also elude drug tests, although the evidence for that is purely anecdotal at this point.
+As state and federal agencies continue to ban delta-8 THC, the most popular hemp-derived cannabinoid, HHC offers a bit more legal promise—and appeal—since it’s not a THC compound.
+It may also elude drug tests, although the evidence for that is purely anecdotal.

 “HHC is one of our fastest-growing products,” according to Good CBD, one of the main retailers of the cannabinoid.
 “That’s due to regulations that have banned Delta-8, but people are buying it in states where they can buy Delta-8, too.”
 Hexahydrocannabinol cannabinoid seems to be an emerging favorite amongst the hemp crowd.

-Read on to learn more about HHC: how it’s made, its effects, its murky legality and what other questions remain.
+Read on to learn more about HHCO effects: how it’s made, its effects, its murky legality, and what other questions remain.

 HHC was first created in 1944 by the American chemist Roger Adams when he added hydrogen molecules to Delta-9 THC.
 This process, known as hydrogenation, converts THC to hexahydrocannabinol (HHC).